bitcoinops/taproot-workshop/README.md

 SOURCE_DIRECTORY=/Users/optech/bitcoin
 ```

-Checkout the Optech taproot branch, which is tagged as `Taproot_V0.1.2`:
+Checkout the Optech taproot branch in the bitcoinops/bitcoin repository, which is tagged as `Taproot_V0.1.2`:

 ```
 $ git checkout Taproot_V0.1.2